visze/sequence_cnn_models/README.md

 Snakemake manages dependencies automatically via conda, please update `workflow\envs\` files accordingly.

 Please download a copy of [Snakemake Wrappers](https://github.com/snakemake/snakemake-wrappers) in the `resources\` directory or update the `config.yml` file accordingly.

+The workflow also requires a reference genome in 1. .genome format, and 2. .fasta format.
+Please download the reference genome in the `resources\` directory or update the `config.yml` file accordingly.

 ### Step 1: Obtain a copy of this workflow